-At the end of his section on the organization of Japan's folk religion, Ifa lamented that Okinawa had lacked well-known scholars who could establish the Southern Islands as the origin of Japan's ancient religion.
-He stated, "I will never give up on the hope that scholars of ancient Shinto will glance at/consider Ryukyuan Shinto."30 Following this hope, Ifa employed references to Japanese sources that situated Okinawan women as bearers of ancient Ryukyuan ethno-religious traditions within Japan's visual imaginary.
-For example, Ifa included images of noro from records such as Nanto zatsuwa (Miscellaneous Tales of the Southern Islands), a text written between 1850-1855 by Nagoya Sagenta, a Satsuma officer traveling in Amami-Oshima.31 The graphic source included discussions of folklore along with bodily practices such as martial arts.
-In his account, Nagoya described the physical markers of the noro dating back to ancient Ryukyu practices including their robes, underskirt of "48 pleats," "ganashi" headdress, and prayer beads that marked their religious status (Figure 2).32
+Shinto."30 Following this hope, Ifa employs references to Japanese sources that situated Okinawan women as bearers of ancient Ryukyuan ethno-religious traditions within Japan's visual imaginary.
+For example, Ifa includes images of noro from records such as Nantō zatsuwa (Miscellaneous Tales of the Southern Islands), a text written between 1850-1855 by Nagoya Sagenta, a Satsuma officer traveling in Amami-Oshima.31 The graphic source included discussions of folklore along with bodily practices such as martial arts.
+In his account, Nagoya describes the physical markers of the noro dating back to ancient Ryukyu practices including their robes, underskirt of "48 pleats," "ganashi" headdress, and prayer beads that marked their religious status (Figure 2).32